RenzDG/De-Guzman-Villanueva-Yu---Car-Parking-Indicator/README.md

 - Ability to display the availability of a parking slot via an image of a car in an occupied slot.
 - Ability to show the nearest available parking slot (With distance calculator).

+To run the app, download the whole repository and extract the files in a folder.
+Afterwards, open "OperatorsView.mlapp" to use the app.